 Tokio Marine Group established the position of the Group Chief Diversity and Inclusion Officer (CDIO) and Diversity Council in April 2021 to accelerate D&I-related initiatives and create an environment that enables all Group employees to leverage their diverse backgrounds and fully exercise their capabilities.
 The Diversity Council is an advisory body chaired by the Group CEO and placed under his direct control.
-Under the leadership of the CDIO, the council will contribute to the sustainable growth of the Group by discussing important D&I themes with members representing Group companies in and outside Japan and promoting D&I while forming a consensus across the Group.
+Under the leadership of the CDIO, the council discusses important D&I themes with members representing Group companies in and outside Japan and promoting D&I while forming a consensus across the Group.